FY 2013-14 Foreclosure Initiative Information

 Media and Public Quick Stats

 In mortgage foreclosure proceedings, as with all types of cases, courts are obligated to ensure that the rights of parties are protected and the integrity of the process is maintained.
+The Florida Bar offers a variety of web resources for families facing foreclosure and attorneys helping them.
 Judges and lawyers also have a professional obligation to conclude litigation as soon as it is reasonably and justly possible.

 The Florida state courts are using specially provided funds in the current fiscal year to supplement existing resources, employ the experience of senior judges in addition to sitting judges, and manage cases so that documentation is in order and unnecessary delays are avoided.
 The objective is to bring foreclosure cases into compliance with state time standards to complete a case.
 Those standards are 12 months for non-jury trials and 18 months for jury trials.